How to Write an Event Essay About a Memory, Place or Experience

 - The reality of what happens (the unexpected event) is the body of the paper.
 This section should be a very vivid description of a moment in time.
 In "100 Miles Per Hour" this is the description of the accident.

-- Conclusion reflects on this experience and what it means to the writer.
+- The conclusion reflects on this experience and what it means to the writer.
 Sometimes there is an ironic ending, as is shown in Bragg's essay.

-Using a Frame Story is a familiar organization tool that you've seen often in books and movies.
+Using a Frame Story Organization is something you've seen often in books and movies.
 The story starts in the present and then flashes back to the past, returning to the present at the end.
 The movie The Notebook uses the technique that way.
 Another way of doing a frame is to have someone telling the story to someone else, as in the movie The Princess Bride.

 The student essay “Calling Home” by Jean Brandt does a particularly good job of using the frame technique.
 Frames can be used alongside one of the other techniques.
 "Calling Home" also uses Expectations Unfulfilled.
 Here are the basics of this technique: